How Much Does A Vitamin D Test Cost?

 Vitamin D is sometimes called the “sunshine vitamin” because our bodies can create it naturally, meaning we don’t necessarily need to ingest all of our vitamin D from food sources.
 When ultraviolet light strikes our skin, it triggers vitamin D synthesis.
 In earlier times, humans got plenty of vitamin D from a combination of sunlight exposure and diet.

 These days, many of us spend much of our time indoors.
 We don’t expose our bare skin to sunlight nearly as often as our species used to.
-Over time, this can lead to vitamin D deficiency, which itself can cause a number of worrying health issues.
+Over time, this can lead to a vitamin D deficiency, which itself can cause a number of worrying health issues.

 Why Take a Vitamin D Test?